remykarem/remykarem.github.io/books-src/os-book/src/ipc/unix-socket.md

 aka Unix domain socket

-Unix domain socket or IPC socket is a data communications endpoint for exchanging data between processes executing on the same host OS
+Unix domain socket or IPC socket is a data communications endpoint for exchanging data between processes executing on the same host OS.

+A **Unix socket file** is first created.

 We use the same `socket` syscall.